TheStopsign/Musicollab/README.md

 Free, open source, real-time collaborative music composition website.

 # Requirements
-Install mongodb

-Install npm

-Install node
+Install MongoDB.
+The installation page can be found at (https://docs.mongodb.com/manual/installation/).
+On a Windows machine, MongoDB may require the 'C:\data\db' directory to exist in order to run.

+Install Node and npm.
+Node.js can be installed at (https://nodejs.org/en/download/), which will also install npm

 # Running the product
 To run the project...

 PREREQUISITE: navigate into the project directory, and run 'npm install'.
 This will install all project dependencies from package.json

 FIRST make sure the database is running.
-Open a new terminal window, navigate to 'musicollab/server' and run 'mongod'
+Open a new terminal window, navigate to 'musicollab/server' and run 'mongod'.

 SECOND make sure the server is running.
 Open a new terminal window, navigate to 'musicollab/server' and run 'node server.js'